-By this barbarous custom, the natural course of proceeding, both in civil and criminal questions, was entirely perverted.
+By this barbarous custom, the natural course of proceeding, both in civil and criminal queftions, was entirely perverted.
 Force usurped the place of equity in courts of judicature, and justice was banished from her proper mansion.
-Discernment, learning, integrity, were qualities less necesfary to a judge, than bodily strength and dexterity in the use of arms.
-Daring courage, and superior vigour or address, were of more moment towards securing the favourable issue of a suit, than the equity of a cause, or the clearness of the evidence.
-Men, of course, applied themselves to cultivate the talents which they found to be of great utility.
-As strength of body and address in arms were no less requisite in those lists which they were obliged to enter in defence of their private rights, than in the field of battle, where they met the enemies of their country, it became the great object of their education, as well as the chief employment of life, to acquire these martial accomplishments. administration of justice, instead of accustoming men to listen to the voice of equity, or to reverence the decisions of law, added to the ferocity of their manners, and taught them to confider force as the great arbiter of right and wrong.
+Discernment, learning, integrity, were qualities less neceffary to a judge, than bodily strength and dexterity in the use of arms.
+Daring courage, and superior vigour or address, were of more moment towards fecuring the favourable iffue of a fuit, than the equity of a cause, or the clearness of the evidence.
+Men, of course, applied themselves to cultivate the talents which they found to be of greatest utility.
+As strength of body and address in arms were no less requisite in those lists which they were obliged to enter in defence of their private rights, than in the field of battle, where they met the enemies of their country, it became the great object of education, as well as the chief employment of life, to acquire these martial m See a curious discourse concerning the laws of judicial combat, by Thomas of Woodstock, duke of Gloucester, uncle to Richard II. in Spelman's Glossar. voc.
+Campus.

+martial accomplishments.
+The administration of justice, instead of accustoming men to listen to the voice of equity, or to reverence the decisions of law, added to the fcrocity of their manners, and taught them to consider force as the great arbiter of right and wrong.